How to Talk to Creditors if You're Having Trouble Paying Your Bills

 Your options will depend on what kind of loan you have:

 First, find out about any assistance programs that might be available, not just with your mortgage company, but though federal and state government agencies.
-Mortgages owned by Fannie Mae or Freddie Mac may be eligible to temporarily delay payments with no late fees, and some states are offering mortgage assistance or relief.
+Mortgages owned by Fannie Mae or Freddie Mac may be eligible to temporarily delay payments with no late fees, and some states offer mortgage assistance or relief.

 Other options can include: